b1ue64/Mobile-Privacy-Tips/README.md

  Power off your phone not sleep when you are not using it<br/>
  and close/uninstall apps you don't use or not using
  ------------------
-* And last.
-Can I still use it as my daily Browser<br/>
+* And last can I still use it as my daily Browser<br/>
  Why ask me that you can but in the guide of getting setup you might want to not add some settings
  ------------------
 </details>